Start a Specialised Content Publishing Business in Dubai

 The global publishing industry is undergoing a profound transformation, and Dubai sits at the centre of it.
 As digital content consumption accelerates across the Middle East and North Africa region, entrepreneurs who position themselves early in specialised publishing stand to capture significant market share.
 Whether you produce trade directories, greeting cards, calendars, forms, or other niche content formats, Dubai South Business Hub Free Zone offers a structured, cost-effective pathway to launch your venture under Activity Code 5819: Other Publishing Activities.

-This guide covers everything you need to know about obtaining a Business Licence in the ICT category for other publishing activities, from what the licence covers to setup costs, compliance requirements, and why Dubai remains one of the world's most compelling locations for content businesses.
+This guide covers everything you need to know about obtaining a Business License in the ICT category for other publishing activities, from what the license covers to setup costs, compliance requirements, and why Dubai remains one of the world's most compelling locations for content businesses.

 What Is Activity Code 5819: Other Publishing Activities?